fergonco/fergonco.github.io/_drafts/2017-09-11-Traffic prediction based on public transport transit times (III).md

 Before analyzing the data I'll explain how the database is organized: how the public transport network data is stored in the database and how the gathered real time data references this network.

-All the network data is provided by [OpenStreetMap](http://openstreetmap.org/).
+All the network data is taken from [OpenStreetMap](http://openstreetmap.org/).
 The Overpass API allows to download an XML file containing the nodes and paths that form the road network in a specific area:

 	wget 'http://overpass-api.de/api/map?bbox=5.9627,46.2145,6.1287,46.2782' -O network.osm.xml

 OpenStreetMap not only has the information about the roads but it also has the routes that the TPG services follow.
-A program takes this information and some metadata about the public transport lines and produces the following three tables:
+I set up a program that takes this information and some metadata about the public transport lines and produces the following three tables:

 * The first one, *OSMSegment*, contains all the segments that form the TPG service routes: